soyjubilado/AdventOfCode/2025/README.md

     there are roughly 500000 combinations of pairs.
 Iterating through all the pairs and calculating a distance took less than a second.

-    Then I needed a way to keep track of the combined circuits.
+  - I needed a way to keep track of the combined circuits.
 I used a dictionary keyed on the coordinates of all the boxes.
 So a dictionary of 1000 coordinates, each one pointing to a set that included just itself.

-    Then, every time two boxes were connected, the two sets were merged, and every key in the new merged set was updated.
+  - Every time two boxes were connected, the two sets were merged, and every key in the new merged set was updated.

-    For part 2, I kept iterating until the resulting merged set had a size of 1000 (all the junction boxes).
+  - For part 2, I kept iterating until the resulting merged set had a size of 1000 (all the junction boxes).

 ### Day 9